Lev1y/Lev1y.github.io/README.md

 # About blog

 Lev1y is a lightweight github page for personal usage which is forked from [yak-fumblepack/jekyll-academic](https://github.com/yak-fumblepack/jekyll-academic).
-Fork from my repositry is welcome, however I strongly recommond you to use the original theme above to prevent any possible bugs.
+Fork from my repository is welcome, however I strongly recommond you to use the original theme above to prevent any possible bugs.

 ## Update